This event has been postponed due to COVID-19 and will now be held April 4 – May 27 2022.

 Geometry plays a central role in these topics, but currently there is no coherent picture that unifies them.
 Nevertheless, there are some tantalizing hints of possible close connections.
 We expect that the program will lead to identification of the common themes and cross-fertilization of these fields.

-The program is accompanied by a workshop New directions in topological phases: from fractons to spatial symmetries, to be held between April 13-17, 2020.
+The program is accompanied by a remote workshop which will still take place on its original date May 24-28, 2021 New directions in topological phases: from fractons to spatial symmetries.